Virgin Atlantic eyes over 80 new routes at expanded Heathrow

-LONDON (Reuters) - Virgin Atlantic VA.UL is hoping to add over 80 new routes to its network after a third runway is built at London’s Heathrow Airport including short-haul and domestic flights, the British airline said on Wednesday.
+LONDON (Reuters) - Virgin Atlantic said on Wednesday it is hoping to add over 80 new routes to its network after a third runway is built at London’s Heathrow Airport to challenge British Airways owner IAG’s dominance at the airport.

 Heathrow’s expansion is due for completion in 2026 after lawmakers voted strongly in favour of the third runway in June 2018, although environmentalists and local groups are challenging the plans in court.